What they really think: America seen through the world's travel warnings

 Warnings about terrorism and mass shootings

 Canada, which is right up there alongside the US in terms of gun ownership, advises its citizens to "take normal security precautions" in the US, and notes that "incidents of mass shooting occur, but account for a small percentage of homicide deaths in the country."
+With 34 guns for every 100 people, Canada ranks fifth in the world for gun ownership according to the Small Arms Survey.
+The US is first, with 120 firearms per 100 people.

 "The likelihood of a tourist being a victim of such a (mass shooting) incident is low," adds Canada.
 Although US gun homicide rates far outpace those of fellow wealthy countries, the likelihood of any individual being a victim of such an incident remains statistically low, though no less horrifying.